About the Curriculum

 In 2004, with the enactment of the California Comprehensive Sexual Health Education Act, California Education Codes 51930-51939 specified the content of teen pregnancy prevention education.
 Hence, work began on creating the new Positive Prevention PLUS Sexual Health Education curriculum.
 Also meticulously aligned with California Education Code and state and national Health Education Standards, and utilizing research-based characteristics of effective prevention curricula, the new Positive Prevention PLUS curriculum fully complies with California Education Code by supplementing the original HIV/STD curriculum with additional lessons on relationships, Safe Surrender, all FDA-approved contraception, STDs, goal-setting and life planning.

 About the Authors

 Christine Janet Ridley, RN, MEd has worked extensively in the field of nursing and education throughout the last 25 years.
 During that time she worked as an elementary school teacher, school nurse, and District School Health Coordinator managing a variety of health programs.
 Christine also worked as the Project Director for the California Department of Education’s Putting It All Together: Program Guidelines and Resources for State-Mandated HIV/AIDS Prevention Education in California Middle and High Schools, and the establishment of the HIV/STD Project Center for the development, distribution and training of curriculum and media materials.
 During that time she directed the development of the original Positive Prevention: HIV/STD Prevention Education for Special Populations.
 Christine also served as an instructor in the Health Science Department at California State University, San Bernardino and the Nursing Department at California State University Fullerton for over 20 years before her recent semi-retirement.
-She continues to enjoy working on the curriculum as both a co-author and Project Manager.
+She continues to enjoy working on the curriculum as both an author and Project Manager.